-While 2041 is certainly important as the year when the combined Social Security Trust Funds are expected to exhaust their assets, another important milestone is expected in 2017.
+While 2041 is certainly important as the year when the combined Social Security trust funds are expected to exhaust their assets, another important milestone is expected in 2017.
 Until that year, tax revenue is expected to exceed benefit payments and administrative expenses.
 This excess currently is invested in special-issue government securities that are held by the trust funds.
-But Social Security's excess of tax income over outgo will begin to decline in 2011.
-Beginning in 2017, benefit payments and administrative expenses are expected to exceed tax revenues, primarily because the large number of baby boomers leaving the workforce and receiving benefits will not be matched by the smaller generations that follow them into the workforce.
+But Social Security's outgo will begin rising more rapidly than its tax income in 2010.
+Beginning in 2017, benefit payments and administrative expenses are expected to exceed tax revenues, largely due to the rapid increase in the number of baby boomers leaving the workforce and receiving benefits.
 Initially, interest on the trust funds' securities will be sufficient to cover the shortfall, but beginning in 2027 securities in the trust funds will need to be redeemed to generate sufficient cash to pay benefits.

-Unless Congress acts to reduce Social Security's anticipated long-range deficit, all the government securities held by the trust funds must gradually be redeemed and converted to cash by the end of 2041.
+Unless Congress acts to reduce Social Security's anticipated long-range deficit, all the government securities held by the trust funds must gradually be redeemed and converted to cash by 2041.
 The federal government could raise the large amounts of cash needed by selling comparable government securities to the public, by raising other taxes, or by reducing other expenditures.
 Over the years following 2017, the accumulating Social Security cash requirements could place a severe strain on the federal government's finances.
 How the government raises the funds to redeem the government securities held in Social Security's trust funds depends on many factors, such as the surplus/deficit situation for the rest of the federal government, the size and growth rate of the economy, and the attractiveness of U.S. government securities in international financial markets.